ICARC Logo in World Map

 Change control port default speed to 56K.

-H56K change to H115
+H56K name change to H115

 HERA now support block mode